-Sharks sign 40-year-old Joe Thornton to 1-year, $2M deal
+Joe Thornton, 40, signs 1-year, $2 million deal with Sharks

 SAN JOSE, Calif.
 (AP) — Joe Thornton is coming back for another season at age 40, signing a one-year, $2 million contract with the San Jose Sharks on Friday after briefly contemplating retirement at the end of last season.

-Thornton decided in the offseason that he wasn’t ready to hang it up after 21 seasons in the NHL, saying he’d only play in San Jose.
-The Sharks were eager to bring Thornton back, but it took until a week before training camp for the finalized contract.
+Thornton decided in the offseason that he wasn’t ready to hang it up after 21 years in the NHL, saying he’d play only in San Jose.
+The Sharks were eager to bring Thornton back, but it took until a week before training camp for the contract to be completed.

-“Words cannot equate the impact that Joe has had on this franchise since his arrival in San Jose in 2005,” general manager Doug Wilson said.
-“Joe is a generational player who seemingly blazes past an existing Hall of Famer with each game he plays.
-His leadership and dedication to the organization and his teammates is inspiring.
-He has the rare ability to make the players around him better and we’re excited to see him healthy and back wearing the Sharks crest.”
+“I just wanted to rest the body a little bit after the season was over and see how it felt and it felt good,” Thornton told reporters.
+“It wasn’t too long after the season was over I said I want to keep going.”

 Thornton arrived in San Jose in a franchise-altering trade from Boston on Nov.
 30, 2005, turning the Sharks into a perennial Cup contender that can never quite win it all.